(415) 515-9357

 • Our Team

-Proposition 19 May Reduce Your Property Taxes
+Senior Exemptions to Reduce Your Property Taxes

 When you sell your home and buy another home anywhere in California, Proposition 19 allows homeowners 55 or older to save on property taxes.
 You can continue to pay the amount of your existing property taxes if you sell your home and buy a replacement house of equal or less value.
+If your replacement home has a higher value, you can still save on property taxes, but a lesser savings.

 couple standing in frontyard waving